 Conclusion

 This may indicate preeclampsia and abnormally high blood pressure during or immediately following pregnancy.
 Without treatment, both mother and infant might be in danger.
-The good thing is that the symptoms of preeclampsia may readily be detected during normal prenatal care appointments.
+Routine prenatal care appointments can easily detect the symptoms of preeclampsia, which is a good thing.

 Plus, continuous monitoring can assist women who develop it to stay healthy and deliver safe kids.
-Having a second pregnancy makes you more likely to get preeclampsia if you have had one before.
-Preeclampsia is a condition that affects around one in six pregnant women.
+A second pregnancy makes you more likely to get preeclampsia if you have had one before.